New Custom Outdoor Planters -First One This Spring

 New Hypertufas to be made.

-It is early in Ohio Zone 6 to start making new outdoor planters with hypertufa already, but I am impatient so I have already started a planter.
-I made it Thursday outside in the garage and with the temperatures in the 50s, it wasn’t too bad.
+In Ohio Zone 6 making new outdoor planters with hypertufa is some hot work right now, but I am impatient so I have already started a planter.
+I made it Thursday outside in the garage and with the temperatures in the 90s, it wasn’t too bad.

-As I explained on Facebook, this is a special outdoor planter to donate for a great cause.
-Our Greene County Family Violence Prevention Center is holding a dinner and auction as a fundraiser on May 1.
-Hopefully my hypertufa planter will be a nice donation when it is sold at the auction.
+This particular hypertufa planter is a special outdoor planter to donate for a great cause.
+Our Greene County Family Violence Prevention Center is holding a dinner and auction as a fundraiser.
+Hopefully my hypertufa planter will be a nice money-maker when it is sold at the auction.

 All morning we have had rain, but this afternoon the sun has come out.
 I am out in the garden checking things over and I swear I try not to, but I am seriously thinking about changing things all around.
 My husband hates when I do that, not to mention my son.
 He is the one I am always asking to move this heavy pot, move this heavy rock, etc. But I do see some areas that need improvement, which means moving all the hypertufa troughs, bowls and planters into a new location.